Free Case Evaluation

 To be convicted of a criminal offense, the prosecutor must prove beyond a reasonable doubt that you are guilty of the alleged offense.
 However, you may be able to cast doubt on their claims if there is a lack of evidence, such as:

 If you have been placed under arrest and charged with domestic violence, it’s important to take the steps to defend yourself.
 In general, you should not provide any statements to the police.
 Though you may wish to defend yourself, anything you say can be held against you.
-Instead, ask for an attorney and invoke your Fifth Amendment right to remain silent until you have legal representation.
+Instead, ask for a domestic violence defense lawyer and invoke your Fifth Amendment right to remain silent until you have legal representation.

 After a Cobb County domestic violence offense, defendants should take the following immediate steps to protect their legal rights: